 An Introduction to Art History: A Classical Approach to Art is a series of courses covering art history, art appreciation, and work with art media.
-Five courses are available thus far:
+Six courses are available thus far:

 In each course book, periodic true/false quizzes present questions on the historical information presented in the lessons.
 Answers are printed upside down at the bottom of each quiz page, so you would have to mask the answers if you want an accurate assessment of student knowledge.